Dwight

 Dr Pirri powering along the crosscountry track past the Pré de Denens farm.

-Dr Pirri is wisely following the track of a previous party of skiers, back and forth up through the forest.
+Dr Joe is wisely following the track of a previous party of skiers, back and forth up through the forest.

 That's the top of Mont Tendre on the left, somewhat featureless from this side.
-The far side of the mountain is far more interesting by any measure.
+The far side of the mountain is far more interesting.

 The snowshoers' track proceeds boldly straight up, but we cross-country skiers will wander back and forth for a while instead, lest we ski back down involuntarily, backwards.